RAVEL IN SEVILLE

 PRICES INCLUDE: 7 nights lodging at the Hotel Inglaterra, daily breakfast and lunch, welcome reception and dinner, farewell dinner and all conference activities.

-Conference begins with dinner on Sunday evening January 9, 2022 and ends after breakfast the following Sunday.
+The Conference begins with dinner Sunday evening, January 8, 2023 and ends after breakfast the following Sunday, January 15.
 Prices do not include transportation to Seville, Spain.

 Cello rentals are available.
 Contact Manhattan String Quartet for rental fees and other details.